Wine and Dine at the Coopers Arms

 A Little Pub History

-The first recorded inhabitants of the house were the monks from nearby St Andrews priory who were renowned for brewing ales and wine.
-After falling into disrepair during the dissolution of the monasteries The Coopers Arms finally opened its doors as an Inn in 1543 and has been serving fine cask beers ever since.
+Its first recorded inhabitants were monks from the nearby St. Andrews Priory, celebrated for their skill in brewing ales and wine.
+However, during the dissolution of the monasteries, the building fell into disrepair.
+In 1543, it was revived and opened its doors as the Coopers Arms Inn, proudly serving fine cask beers ever since.

-Over the years the inn has undergone many such changes but still retains its original charm and character.
+Over the centuries, the inn has witnessed numerous changes yet remains true to its original charm and character.

-There is also the legend of a ghost, a member of the Brethren of Coopers, who was walled up and left to die for committing some unforgivable sin against the ancient order and who appears once a year in November, in the dark of night.
+Adding to its rich history is the chilling legend of a ghost—a member of the Brethren of Coopers—who, as the story goes, was walled up and left to perish for committing an unforgivable sin against the ancient order.
+This spectral figure is said to appear once a year in November, under the cover of night.

 Make a Day of it